-The AP-370LH/H is built as a ISA expansion card that is simply upgraded by changing one card from another without replacing the whole system.
+The AP-540TX is built as a PCI/ISA expansion card that is simply upgraded by changing one card from another without replacing the whole system.
 It provides the primarily elements for building an IBM PC/AT compatible computer for a wide variety of applications with system integration.
-The AP-370LH/H is fully compatible with the IBM PC/AT which means virtually all the software written for the IBM PC/AT will run on the AP-370LH/H SBC.
+The AP-540TX is fully compatible with the IBM PC/AT which means virtually all the software written for the IBM PC/AT will run on the AP-540TX SBC.

-Other on-board features include two serial ports (RS-232 and RS-232/422/485), one multi-mode parallel (ECP/EPP/SPP) port, a floppy drive controller, a PS/2 keyboard and mouse interface.
+Other on-board features include two serial ports (one each of RS-232 and selectable RS-232/422/485), one multi-mode parallel port (ECP/EPP/SPP), a floppy drive controller and a keyboard interface and a PS/2 mouse interface.
 The built-in high speed PCI IDE controller supports both PIO and bus master modes.
-Up to two IDE devices can be connected, including large hard disks, CD-ROM drives, tape backup drives and other IDE devices.
-Its 6-layer printed circuit board combines with noise-tolerant and low power consumption CMOS technology applied on the board makes AP-370LH/H able to withstand any harsh industrial environments very well.
+Up to four IDE devices can be connected, including large hard disks, CD-ROM drives, tape backup drives and other IDE devices.
+Its 6-layer printed circuit board combines with noise-tolerant and low power consumption CMOS technology applied on the board makes AP-540TX able to withstand any harsh industrial environments very well.